VatsalSangani/Wise_Well_Chatbot_Lite/README.md

 ## ⚠️ NOTE

-This model gives irrelevant results to users queries the sole purpose of this project is to Show Full Stack Capabilities.
+This model gives irrelevant results to users queries and the sole purpose of this project is to Show Full Stack Capabilities.

 ---